Dreamown/im2mesh_matlab/README.md

 ## Cite as

+If you use Im2mesh, please cite it as follows.

 Ma, J., & Li, Y. (2025).
 Im2mesh: A MATLAB/Octave package for generating finite element mesh based on 2D multi-phase image (2.1.5).
 Zenodo. https://doi.org/10.5281/zenodo.14847059

+Once my paper is published, I will update a new doi here.

 ## Acknowledgments